Chambers of the Heart

 Right Atrium

-• Houses the sinoatrial (SA) node, the heart's natural pacemaker that initiates each heartbeat at 60-100 beats per minute
+• Houses the sinoatrial (SA) node, the heart's natural pacemaker, which initiates each heartbeat at a resting rate of roughly 60โ€“100 beats per minute.

-• Empties through the tricuspid valve into the right ventricle, beginning the pulmonary circuit
+• Empties through the tricuspid valve into the right ventricle, beginning the pulmonary circuit.

 Left Atrium

-• Empties through the mitral (bicuspid) valve into the left ventricle, beginning the systemic circuit
+• Empties through the mitral (bicuspid) valve into the left ventricle, beginning the systemic circuit.

 The Pumping Chambers: Ventricles

 The ventricles are the heart's muscular workhorses, generating the pressure needed to propel blood through the circulatory system.
-Wall thickness directly correlates with the resistance each ventricle must overcome—a classic example of form following function.
+Wall thickness directly correlates with the resistance each ventricle must overcome, a classic example of form following function.

 Right Ventricle

-• Has walls approximately 3-5 mm thick, sufficient for the low-resistance pulmonary circuit where blood travels only to the nearby lungs
+• Has walls approximately 3โ€“5 mm thick, sufficient for the low-resistance pulmonary circuit where blood only needs to travel to the nearby lungs.

-• Crescent-shaped in cross-section, wrapping around the more muscular left ventricle
+• Crescent-shaped in cross-section, wrapping around the more muscular left ventricle.

 Left Ventricle

-• Pumps oxygenated blood to the entire body through the aorta, supplying every tissue from brain to toes
+• Pumps oxygenated blood to the entire body through the aorta, supplying every tissue from brain to toes.

-• Has the thickest walls of any chamber (10-15 mm), generating pressures of approximately 120 mmHg120 \text{ mmHg} during systole
+• Has the thickest walls of any chamber (10โ€“15 mm), generating pressures of approximately 120ย mmHg120 \text{ mmHg} during systole.
+That's roughly five times the pressure the right ventricle produces.

-Compare: Right ventricle vs. left ventricle—both are pumping chambers with the same cardiac output, but the left ventricle's walls are 2-3 times thicker because systemic resistance is roughly 5 times greater than pulmonary resistance.
-This is a high-yield concept for explaining heart failure patterns.
+Compare: Right ventricle vs. left ventricle: both are pumping chambers with the same cardiac output per beat (stroke volume), but the left ventricle's walls are 2โ€“3 times thicker because systemic vascular resistance is roughly 5 times greater than pulmonary resistance.
+This is a high-yield concept for explaining why left-sided and right-sided heart failure present differently.

 Structural Separations: The Septa